Perfectionist

 default: []

-Allows you to specify a list of intersection type groups for sorting.
+Specifies a list of intersection type groups for sorting.
 Groups help organize types into categories, making your type definitions more readable and maintainable.

 Predefined groups: